New appointment of Danish broadcasting Director-General receives mixed reactions

 “I don’t think the appointment of Bjarne Corydon in any way increases political interference or political control.
 Quite the contrary, because he’s a strong man and he has his networks around the government and all political agents across the board in Danish society,” he said.

-Public service media in Denmark have long been criticised by the liberal parties.
-As Denmark’s oldest and largest electronic media enterprise, some urged DR to be privatised.
+Public service media in Denmark have long faced criticism from liberal parties.
+Some have urged DR to be privatised.

-Meanwhile, Jørgensen said from the private conversations he had with Corydon, he believes privatisation of DR or previous political influence won’t be brought to the table under Corydon’s leadership.
+Meanwhile, Jørgensen said from private conversations he had with Corydon, he believes privatization of DR or previous influence won’t be brought to the table under Corydon.

 “He’s quite aware of the fact that if we privatised DR, or if we just thought that the liberal democracy and our public could depend on private media corporations, we would be lying to ourselves,” he explained.